Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Following a lengthy five year hiatus, one of post-rock’s more enthralling acts, the Bay Area’s Grayceon, will return with their fourth studio record soon.
+Following a lengthy five-year hiatus, one of post-rock’s more enthralling acts, the Bay Area’s Grayceon, will return with its fourth studio record soon.

-Just check out the new song “Scorpion” below as Jackie Perez Gratz – vocalist / cellist for Giant Squid, sessions musician for the likes of Neurosis, Today Is The Day and Agalloch – along with Max Doyle and Zack Farwell (both of the thrash act Walken) provide a truly lethal cut.
+Just check out the new song “Scorpion” below, as Jackie Perez Gratz – vocalist and cellist for Giant Squid, sessions musician for the likes of Neurosis, Today Is The Day and Agalloch – along with Max Doyle and Zack Farwell (both of the thrash act Walken) provide a truly lethal cut.

-IV hits shelves May 18th via Translation Loss.
+‘IV’ hits shelves May 18th via Translation Loss Records.
 You can pre-order the album here.